Chronoblog/gatsby-theme-chronoblog/packages/gatsby-theme-chronoblog/README.md

 You can use `SEO` component in any `.mdx` file (it does not need to be imported).
 This component accepts child elements and you can set any metatags inside it as if you used the [react-helmet](https://www.npmjs.com/package/react-helmet) plugin on its own.

 This can be useful if you need to set, for example, a special title for some page on the site.

+## Prism Code Highlight

+Chronoblog already has built-in code highlighting for posts and other content.
+This is done thanks to [Prism](https://prismjs.com/) and [@theme-ui/prism](https://theme-ui.com/packages/prism).
+There is already built in support for many programming languages.

+### Adding support for additional programming languages

 ## Shadowing in Chronoblog Gatsby Theme